supecoder-dev/feedback/github/ISSUE_TEMPLATE/feedback.md

 ---
 name: Feedback
-about: Provide feedback or feature request for SuperCoder
+about: Provide feedback or feature request for SupeCoder
 title: "[Feedback] - "
 labels: feedback
 assignees: ''